jianxinhuang3/DepthMatch/README.md

 ```

 ## Acknowlegement
 _**DepthMatch**_ is built upon [UniMatch V2](https://github.com/LiheYoung/UniMatch-V2).
-We thank the author for their excellent work and for making the source code publicly available.
+We thank the authors for their excellent work and for making the source code publicly available.